Small catfish in Thailand got dangerous spines

-This relatively small fish got long, stout, serrated and needle-sharp spines in front of the dorsal- and both pectoral fins.
-Under stress, Pla Kod will ‘lock’ these three spines in such a way, that they don’t move backwards again.
-And the fish will wiggle vigorously and can only be held with difficulty due to its small size and slimy skin.
+This relatively small fish has long, stout, serrated, and needle-sharp spines in front of the dorsal and pectoral fins.
+Under stress, Pla Kod will lock these three spines in such a way, that they don’t move backward again.
+The fish will wiggle vigorously and can only be held with difficulty due to its small size and slimy skin.

 The spines are calciferous and relatively brittle.
-After getting stung (or ‘finned’ as fishermen call it), the spine within the wound will break off and the serrated underside will make mechanical removal difficult.
+After getting stung (‘finned’), the spine in the wound will break off, and the serrated underside will make mechanical removal difficult.

-Additionally, the spines contain a venom, which initiats a ‘twitching’ acting of surrounding muscles, which further complicates removal and contributes to the pain produced by the venom.
-Clinical studies have shown that the venom started acting nearly immediately, was at its peak after 30 sec and did not subdue over the study observation period of 15 minutes.
+Additionally, the spines contain venom, which initiates a twitching of surrounding muscles.
+This further complicates removal and contributes to the pain produced by the venom.
+Clinical studies have shown that the venom started acting nearly immediately, was at its peak after 30 seconds, and did not subdue over the study observation period of 15 minutes.

 How to hold the small catfish

-Local freshwater fishermen in Thailand therefore treat this small catfish with dangerous spines (Pla Kod) with high respect for its ability to inflict nasty wounds.
-As a first step of net harvesting, they will remove the spines of all Pla Kod’s in the net.
-They grip them from the belly side with three fingers, break the dorsal spine next to the body and thereafter both pelvic spines.
-Only after removal of these three spines, they grip the fish from above – in the way larger species of catfish are held.
+Therefore, local freshwater fishermen in Thailand treat this small catfish (Pla Kod) with high respect for its ability to inflict nasty wounds.
+As a first step of net harvesting, they will remove the spines of all Pla Kod in the net.
+They grip them from the belly side with three fingers, break the dorsal spine next to the body, and after that both pelvic spines.
+Only after removing these three spines do they grip the fish from above – in the way larger species of catfish are held.
 Pictures attached show Pla Kod’s with removed spines.
-Only after removal of all these spines, fishermen are proceeding with cleaning out their nets.
+Only after removing all these spines are fishermen proceeding with cleaning out their nets.
+Grilling and eating this fish was presented in this article on our website.

 Treatment when getting finned

-But it is common practice among Catfish fishermen in other parts of the world to rub the puncture with the belly slime of the catfish for about 10 seconds – which is said to relieve the pain completely.
-As I’m not a medical doctor, I can’t comment on that.
+However, it is common practice among Catfish fishermen to rub the puncture with the catfish’s belly slime for about 10 seconds, which is said to completely relieve the pain.
+As I’m not a medical doctor or pharmacist, I can’t comment on that.

 Lessons learned on dangerous spines of small catfish in Thailand